 Science Christmas Ornaments

-When you want an alternative to the usual Christmas crafts, why not try these cool scientific decorations for kids to make.
+If you want an alternative to the usual Christmas crafts, try making these cool scientific decorations for kids.

 Christmas STEM Activities

-Build a sleigh for Santa, explore math with candy, make gingerbread house tessellations and more with these Christmas STEM ideas.
+With these Christmas STEM ideas, you can build a sleigh for Santa, explore math with candy, make gingerbread house tessellations, and more.
 We have included ideas for science, technology, engineering, and math with simple materials.

 LEGO Advent Calendar